 I came across her as she was walking down some road in the dark, with the rain pouring off her face and back, and I demanded she just get in the car and out of the weather till she muttered “Pervert” and climbed in anyway.
-I’d never met someone like her; who looked at common sense, and then just tossed it out the window like it was last years fashion.
+I’d never met someone like her; who glanced at common sense, before tossing it out the window.

 I never got to the heart of who she was, but she ‘got’ me in her lucid moments, more than anyone else I’ve ever met, or that was my impression.
 Between her affairs with ‘Weed,’ and drunken nights of partying with men she picked up somewhere in a bar, she might come to me and tell me ” You are the only one who understands me” and I took that to be praise, or the sign I had strength, or was someone special or just plain stupid.
 Nothing, I now understand, disarms a man of certain years more than tenderness.
 We get so little don’t we?
 Once we leave our home, and only then if we’ve been lucky, and I was as hung out as any man can be but didn’t know it.

 Her stock phrase, “Whatever gets you through” was often in use about me, or any topic we might discuss.
 She was exuberant when high: up for anything, and in those blissful hours and days, when we were first together, I became the happiest man alive.
 She made me feel understood: celebrated even, like no one had before.
 Oh how I loved her in those early weeks, but we both know the story don’t we.
 I mean I already knew the story, but attention makes you forget what you know.
 Someone pretty, like her, smiling at me, and saying you’ve got nice eyes, was like something out of a film and I just drowned in a smile I took to be tender and loving and personal.
 She had the understanding which comes from being lost, and meeting her dismantled my certainties